Public Adviser's Office Information

 The applicant, the staff of the commission, and any intervenor.

-Energy Commission staff assigned to the siting case with the overall responsibility for directing staff activities, organizing workshops and overseeing staff's technical proficiency.
+Energy Commission staff assigned to the siting case with the overall responsibility for directing staff activities, organizing workshops and preparing the PSA and FSA.

 Proof of Service